practio/prettier-config/README.md

 }
 ```

+If you need the script to ignore some specific folders then add a `.eslintignore` file to the root of the repository and add the globs that needs to be ignored.

 That's all.
 Next time you deploy, your code will be formatted as well.

 NB!
 A limitation here is that any file statring with a dot will not be formatted by prettier here (hopefully in the future [prettier-eslint-cli](https://github.com/prettier/prettier-eslint-cli) will allow us to control the `dot` option of the [glob](https://github.com/isaacs/node-glob) module that it is using internally).